henry4k/konstrukt/README.md

 at https://github.com/henry4k/apoapsis-example to see how it can be used.

+## Core Features

+- physics simulation (using Bullet)
+- rendering (with OpenGL 3.2)
+  - shaders (using GLSL)
+  - cameras
+  - meshes with automatic index, normal, and tangent generation
+  - textures (alpha channel can be premultiplied; images can be scaled)
+  - render targets
+    - *texture targets are not implemented yet*
+  - light optimization (only objects that a light source affects are rendered with it; see `LightWorld`)
+  - generate meshes from voxel data (see `MeshChunkGenerator`)
+- audio (using OpenAL and Ogg Vorbis)
+- integrated profilers (MicroProfile, Remotery)

 ## Running the engine

 The engine has the following command line interface: